- Raleigh Summer Bucket List: Your Guide to Family Fun (2026 Edition) - May 18, 2026

 Forest Hills Park Sprayground

-Current Status: CLOSED, opening Memorial Day Weekend
+Current Status: CLOSED, opening date TBA

-📍1639 University Drive Durham, NC 27707
+π1639 University Drive Durham, NC 27707

 Another simple but refreshing sprayground to cool you off on a hot North Carolina day.